You can never be too rich – or can you?

 When to Use Rich Black vs. Flat Black

 Flat black is good for keeping text sharp at small point sizes.
-It is also cost effective when running a 1 or 2 color printing job.
-Rich black produces a deeper black tone in large solids and is used for matching photo backgrounds, but is only cost effective when already printing 4 color process and there is no reversed out type/small logos.
+It is also cost-effective when running a one- or two-color print job.
+Rich black produces a deeper black tone that is especially good for large, solid areas of black and is used for matching photo backgrounds.
+But rich black is only cost effective when you’re already printing four-color process and there is no reversed-out type or small logos.
 The type tends to plug up since all four colors must line up perfectly when printed.
 Each black has its own unique purpose.

 - Use rich black on four-color pieces so the blacks have more depth.
 It looks amazing, when applicable.

-- Use the eye dropper tool to determine the CMYK percentages when matching a graphic or type to a 4-color image to match your rich black.
+- Use the eye dropper tool in your design software to determine the CMYK percentages when matching a graphic or type to a four-color image to match your rich black.

 - Rich black should not be used on small type and fine rules – especially for type that reverses out.
-It will cause the type to plug up and loose fine detail.
+It will cause the type to plug up and lose fine detail.

-- If you are printing in a Pantone color, keep in mind that rich black will add four more colors to the job.
+- If you are printing a job that just uses black and a Pantone color, keep in mind that rich black will add four more colors to the job.
 In this case, it is more cost-effective to use flat black.